-The house was built in 1911 by Allan Hughes, one of the last great independently minded nineteenth-century ship owners.
+The house, called simply "Lynch" (and latterly renamed Bossington Hall in 2016) was built in 1911 by Allan Hughes, one of the last great independently minded nineteenth-century ship owners.
 Starting in a shipping office after he left school, he later established the Federal Steam Navigation Company and took over the New Zealand Shipping Company.
 Both companies were engaged in the meat trade with Australia and New Zealand - their vessels dominated the trade with the Antipodes - and were the first to introduce refrigeration into the holds of ships.
 The company was taken over by P&O of which he became a director, looking after his own ships, and was still chairman of the New Zealand Shipping Company at the age of seventy-six!

 An old ledger titled Daily Account of Labour and Materials at Lynch Mills, and running from Monday 19th September 1911 until Friday 1st August 1913, is held in the house.
 It lists the materials used in building the property: endless loads of stones from Hawkcombe, slates from Treborough, millstones from Porlock, gothic latches, bricks from Alcombe (archangel red), bullnose blue bricks, Norfolk latches, stones from Lynch Combe and quarry, three hundredweight of hair for plaster, Ham Hill freestone, thumb latches, alabaster rock from Blue Anchor, Bristol tiles, Dutch tiles, millstones from Moles Farm Estate, Devon grates, old beams from Luccombe, locking latches (LCC pattern), copper runners and ballbearings.
 One day's labour account shows nineteen men at work: eight masons, five carpenters, a painter, a plumber, a thatcher, a man with a horse, two boys and four more horses.